Warning

 The complete source code for this example is available in examples/quick/models/objectlistmodel within the Qt install directory.

-Note: There is no way for the view to know that the contents of a QList has changed.
-If the QList changes, it is necessary to reset the model by setting the model
+There is no way for the view to know that the contents of a QObjectList have changed.
+If the QObjectList changes, it will be necessary to reset the model by setting the view’s model

 property again.